monishwar-reddy/Campus-Buddy/README.md

 ## 🎬 Demo Tips

-1. Show the spooky UI and animations
+1. Show the UI and animations
-2. Demonstrate AI moderation by posting content with words like "spam" or "fake"
+2. Demonstrate AI moderation.
 3. Show AI auto-tagging by creating posts about different topics
 4. Highlight the responsive design
 5. Show the search and filter functionality